Sandruski/htn-planner/README.md

 - Implement a domain validator to ensure that the parsed domain has semantic coherence.
 - Time-slice the decomposition process to maintain a stable framerate.
 - Transition from an interpreter to a compiler to improve the overall performance.
+- Add additional unit tests that cover the individual functionalitites of the systems.

 ## License
 This project is under the [MIT license](https://github.com/Sandruski/htn-planner/blob/main/LICENSE).